 It is considered one of the most exciting F1 tracks around, with a unique combination of slow and fast corners, hairpins and long and short straights.
 The circuit is ideal for overtaking and it has one of the longer straights on the Formula 1 race schedule: 1.1 kilometres.

-Venue for the Azerbaijan Grand Prix, April 28
+Venue for the Dutch Grand Prix, May 3

 Circuit de Catalunya